|

 links lead to other witch hunt sites.
 It is also a good site to find develop a topic for a research paper because the links allow for a broad topic search on issues directly involving the witch hunts.

-Annotation by Jeremy Kattner.
+Annotation by Jeremy Kattner, revised by Robert Donahue.

 N.A.
-"What About Witches?"
-Salem Massachusetts: The City Guide.
+"The Salem Witch Trials" Salem Massachusetts: The City Guide.
 11

 February 2004.